-Lifestyle and behavioural change challenged by limited understanding on what indicators to measure and how to attribute altered vulnerability to adaptation actions.
+Lifestyle and behavioural change whether and why an adaptation initiative has been effective.
+One of the challenges of M&E for both mitigation and adaptation is a lack of high quality information for modellings.
+Adaptation M&E is additionally challenged by limited understanding on what indicators to measure and how to attribute altered vulnerability to adaptation actions.
 Whereas mitigation pathways studies address (implicitly or explicitly) the reduction or elimination of market failures (e.g., external costs, information asymmetries) via climate or energy policies, no study addresses behavioural change strategies in the relationship with mitigation and adaptation actions in the 1.5°C context.
 Limited knowledge on GHG emission reduction potential of diverse mitigation behaviour across the world.
-Most studies on factors enabling lifestyle changes have been conducted in high income countries, more knowledge needed from low- and middle-income countries, and the focus in typically on enabling individual behavior change, far less on enabling individual behavior change, far less on enabling change and the potential effects of related policies in ambitious mitigation pathways, e.g., in Integrated Assessment Models.
-Lack of insight on what can enable changes in adaptation and mitigation behaviour in organisations and political 4.4.3 Technological systems.
-Quantitative estimates for mitigation and adaptation potentials at economy or sector scale as a result of the 4.4.4 innovation Quantitative estimates for mitigation and adaptation potentials at economy or sector scale as a result of the combination of general purpose technologies and mitigation technologies have been scarce, except for some evidence in the transport sector.
+Most studies on factors enabling lifestyle changes have been conducted in high income countries, more knowledge needed from low- and middle-income countries, and the focus in typically on enabling individual behavior change, far less on enabling change in organisations and political systems Limited understanding and treatment of behavioural change and the potential effects of related policies in ambitious mitigation pathways, e.g., in Integrated Assessment Models.
+4.4.3 Lack of insight on what can enable changes in adaptation and mitigation behaviour in organisations and political systems.
+Technological innovation Quantitative estimates for mitigation and adaptation potentials at economy or sector scale as a result of the combination of general purpose technologies and mitigation technologies have been scarce, except for some evidence in the transport sector.
 Evidence on the role of international organisations, including the UNFCCC, in building capabilities and enhancing technological innovation for 1.5°C, except for some parts of the transport sector.
-Technology transfer trials to enable leapfrog applications in developing countries have limited evidence Policy More empirical research would be needed to derive Understanding of what polices work (and do not 4.4.5
+Technology transfer trials to enable leapfrog applications in developing countries have limited evidence 4.4.4 Policy More empirical research would be needed to derive robust conclusions on effectiveness of policies for Understanding of what polices work (and do not work) is limited for adaptation in general and for 4.4.5